rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # Disabling this will prevent command suggestions from being sent and solve freezing for Bedrock clients.
 command-suggestions: true

+# The following two options enable "ping passthrough" - the MOTD and/or player count gets retrieved from the Java server.
+# Relay the MOTD from the remote server to Bedrock players.
+passthrough-motd: false
-# Relay the MOTD, player count and max players from the remote server
+# Relay the player count and max players from the remote server to Bedrock players.
+passthrough-player-counts: false
+# Enable LEGACY ping passthrough.
+There is no need to enable this unless your MOTD or player count does not appear properly.
+# This option does nothing on standalone.
-ping-passthrough: false
+legacy-ping-passthrough: false
+# How often to ping the remote server, in seconds.
+Only relevant for standalone or legacy ping passthrough.
+# Increase if you are getting BrokenPipe errors.
+ping-passthrough-interval: 3

 # Maximum amount of players that can connect
 max-players: 100